DataFire/Integrations/integrations/generated/callfire/README.md

   * totalRemainingCredits `number`: Total number of remaining credits (remainingPlanCredits + remainingPayAsYouGoCredits)

 ### Call
-* Call `object`: Represents a call action sent or received by Callfire platform
+* Call `object`: Represents a call action sent or received by CallFire platform
   * agentCall `boolean`: An internal call to an agent
   * attributes `object`: Map of user-defined string attributes associated with an action
   * batchId `integer`: An id of contact batch associated with an action